pbkdf3/strcat/README.md

     cd strcat*
     ./build.sh

-There may be some warnings.  note version number.
+There may be some warnings.  note version number. (what #?, oh right there isn't one.
+HINT).

-If stdin is a terminal, strcat will consume from the streamtopic regex provided as an argument.
-If -x is used, strcat will never exit.
+If stdin is a terminal, strcat will operate in consumer mode and read from the streamtopic regex provided as an argument.
+If -x is used and in consumer mode, strcat will never exit, polling the stream and producing output until killed.
 Otherwise it exits once the timeout is reached with no data, currently 1000ms.
-The timeout may be made an option in the future.  if -g is not specified an ephemeral consumer group id is assigned.
+You can change this in the consumer configuration in the code and recompile for now.
+The timeout may be made an option in the future.  -x has no effect if in producer mode.
+If -g is not specified an ephemeral consumer group id is assigned.  -g has no effect in producer mode.

+If stdin is not a terminal, strcat will operate in producer mode and write into the streamtopic specified.
+Regexes are not valid in producer mode.
+In producer mode, strcat reads lines from stdin via getline() and puts each in the topic specified.  newlines are not included in the messages put into the stream.

+-p and -c allow forcing producer and consumer mode, useful in contexts where stdin/stdout may be captured by another process, even if not used, such as when running strcat under clustershell.
+Or if trynig to insert messages into a topic from the console interactively.

 ## Use

-    [root@t3dn01 ~]# ./strcat
-    usage:  ./strcat [-x] [-g gid] /stream:topic
-    -x: do not exit on timeout, stream forever
-    -g gid: consumer group id

     [root@t3dn01 ~]# maprcli stream create -path /ingest -defaultpartitions 4
     Warning: produce/consume/topic permissions defaulting to creator.
 To change, execute 'maprcli stream edit -path /ingest -produceperm p -consumeperm p -topicperm p'

+    [root@t3dn01 ~]# ./strcat
+    usage: ./strcat [-xpc] [-g gid] /streamtopic
+       -x: do not exit on timeout, stream forever
+       -p: produce, stdin -> /stream:topic
+       -c: consume, /stream:regex -> stdout
+       -g: gid: consumer group id

     [root@t3dn01 ~]# time find / -type f | ./strcat /ingest:20160725
     real	     0m1.818s